Organizing Your Argument

 Use an organizational structure that arranges the argument in a way that will make sense to the reader.
 The Toulmin Method of logic is a common and easy to use formula for organizing an argument.

 The basic format for the Toulmin Method is as follows.

 Claim: The overall thesis the writer will argue for.

 Warrant (also referred to as a bridge): Explanation of why or how the data supports the claim, the underlying assumption that connects your data to your claim.

 Backing (also referred to as the foundation): Additional logic or reasoning that may be necessary to support the warrant.

 Counterclaim: A claim that negates or disagrees with the thesis/claim.

 Rebuttal: Evidence that negates or disagrees with the counterclaim.

 Including a well-thought-out warrant or bridge is essential to writing a good argumentative essay or paper.
-If you present data to your audience without explaining how it supports your thesis you readers may not make a connection between the two or they may draw different conclusions.
+If you present data to your audience without explaining how it supports your thesis your readers may not make a connection between the two or they may draw different conclusions.

 Don't avoid the opposing side of an argument.
 Instead, include the opposing side as a counterclaim.
 Find out what the other side is saying and respond to it within your own argument.
 This is important so that the audience is not swayed by weak, but unrefuted, arguments.
 Including counterclaims allows you to find common ground with more of your readers.
-It also makes you look more credible because you appear to be knowledgeable about the entirety of the debate rather than just being biased or uniformed.
+It also makes you look more credible because you appear to be knowledgeable about the entirety of the debate rather than just being biased or uninformed.
 You may want to include several counterclaims to show that you have thoroughly researched the topic.